Master Python with 70+ Hands-on Projects and Get Job-ready - Learn Python

 1. Single Inheritance in Python

-A single Python inheritance is when a single class inherits from a class.
+A single Python inheritance is when a single class inherits from another class.

 >>> x=0